 Attracting and retaining smart, dedicated people while ensuring our culture supports bottom line results is key to the success of our business strategy.
-We want our employees to have a work environment that supports development, provides interesting work, pays for performance and provides recognition for going the extra mile.
-And at the end of every day we want to make sure everyone goes home safely to their families.
+We want our staff to have a work environment that supports development, provides interesting work, pays for performance and provides recognition for going the extra mile.
+And at the end of every day we want to make sure everyone who works for us goes home safely to their families.

-Due to the low oil price environment, we made the difficult decision to reduce the size of our workforce so that our staffing levels better align with the work we are undertaking.
-With lower staffing levels, it’s more important than ever that our employees have clearly defined roles, understand what’s expected of them, and how that supports our priorities.
+Due to the low oil price environment, we made the difficult decision to reduce the size of our workforce in 2016 so that our staffing levels better align with the work we are undertaking.
+With lower staffing levels, it’s more important than ever that our staff have clearly defined roles, understand what’s expected of them, and know how their work supports Cenovus’s priorities.

 Our purpose, our promise and our commitments are more than just words on a page.
-They speak to the pride we have in the work we do and in the way we do it.
-They speak to the importance of that work to provide energy the world wants.
-Most importantly, they speak to the kind of company we are.
-The kind of company we want to be.
+They speak to the pride we have in the work we do and the way we do it.
+They speak to the importance of that work.
+Most importantly, they speak to the kind of company we are and the kind of company we want to be.
 They guide us in how we do our work today and as we grow:

 Why we exist (our purpose)